-We’ve been memorizing a hymn a month for almost three years now!
-That’s a lot of songs committed to memory.
-I’ve learned a bit about memorizing hymns with kids during this time and wanted to share those discoveries with you.
+We’ve been memorizing a hymn a month for several years now.
+That’s a lot of great songs committed to memory.
+During this time, I’ve learned a lot about memorizing hymns with kids and wanted to share my seven best tips with you!

 Some of the songs we’ve memorized didn’t have a chorus.
-I found them a lot harder for my younger kids to learn.
+They were a lot harder for my younger kids to learn.

 When there’s a chorus, there’s a section of song we’re repeating over and over again each time we sing it.
 It’s the first part everyone memorizes.